What is a Pacemaker or ICD Lead?

-This procedure carries a 2% risk of major complications including death, serious bleeding, stroke, brain damage, heart valve damage and the need to perform emergency open-heart surgery.
+This procedure carries a 1-2% risk of major complications including death, serious bleeding, stroke, brain damage, heart valve damage and the need to perform emergency open-heart surgery.
 These complications happen because of tearing the heart or a vein, which can cause sudden severe bleeding.
 2% means that: out of 100 patients undergoing a lead removal procedure, 2 will have a serious complication.
 The risk of death from the procedure is small – about 3 in 1000.
-The risk of complications at the Royal Melbourne Hospital is similar to the risk at other major hospitals in Australia and overseas and is similar to the risks involved in open-heart surgery such as bypass surgery.
+The risk of complications at the Royal Melbourne Hospital is similar to the risk at other major hospitals in Australia and overseas and is lower than the risks involved in open-heart surgery such as bypass surgery.
 The longer the lead has been implanted, the greater the risk of complications.

 If problems occur during lead removal the only treatment may be emergency heart surgery.
 Lead removal is usually performed in an operating theatre with a cardiac surgeon and team standing by, who can immediately perform emergency surgery.

 Will a blood transfusion be necessary?

 Blood is taken for cross-matching before the procedure and, although unusual, a blood transfusion may be required during or after the procedure.